 - 1. Why am I in leadership? - 2.
-Whose purposes am I serving now? - 3.
-When I must make a decision, is my decision about me or about serving Christ and others? - 4.
+Whose purposes am I serving now?

+- 3. When I must make a decision, does my decision serve my interest or properly serve Christ and others? - 4.
 In times of crisis, is my response coming out of selfishness, or fear, or greed, or from the leading of the Holy Spirit?